groupon/assertive-as-promised/README.md

 # Assertive for Promises

-**Assertive as Promised** extends [Assertive][assertive] for asserting things about promises; specifically Q-compliant promises at the moment.
+**Assertive as Promised** extends [Assertive][assertive] for asserting things about standards-compliant promises.
 It is 100% backward-compatible, so all of the existing assertive documentation applies.

 ## How to Use